dgraph-io/dgraph/wiki/content/mutations/index.md

 the information is updated whereas if the user doesn't exist, `uid(v)` is treated as a blank node and a new user is created as explained above.

-Now, we want to add the `age` information for the same user having email ID `user@company1.io`.
+Now, we want to add the `age` information for the same user having the same email ID `user@company1.io`.
 We can use the Upsert block to do the same as follows:

 ```sh